yuyasugano/finance_python/README.md

 10. `How to draw support and resistence lines with DataFrame in Python.ipynb`
 11. `Coefficient variable for crypto assets.ipynb`
 12. `3 ways to do test of normality with Scipy library in Python.ipynb`
+13. `What are standarization and normalization?
+Test with iris data set in Scikit-learn.ipynb`

 ## License